BananaGuy18/Social-Discord-Bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was created in order to automate tasks within a Discord server for a community of users.
-The bot has may features and is currently being run 24/7 on a Raspberry Pi 3 to allow for the uesrs to interact with the bot daily.
+The bot has may features and is currently being run 24/7 on a Raspberry Pi 4 Model B to allow for the uesrs to interact with the bot daily.

 This bot has the following features:
 * Clearing the chat